 - Finishes 4 years of college

 - Is at least 18 years old and is working full time to support themselves.
-Summer, vacation or seasonal jobs do not count as self-supporting jobs.
+Summer, vacation, or seasonal jobs do not count as self-supporting jobs.

-While a court cannot order a parent to pay child support past 21 years of age, it is common for parents to agree to extending support until 22 if the child is still a full-time college student reaching graduation.
+While a court cannot order a parent to pay child support past 21 years of age, it is common for parents to agree to extend support until 22 if the child is still a full-time college student reaching graduation.

 While the amount of child support is set by the court, the amount of the payments can change over time.
-New York State law allows for modifications to be made every three years to take changes in income and circumstances into account.
+New York State law allows for modifications to be made every three years to make changes in income and circumstances into account.
 Also, a modification can be requested at any time when there is a change of 15% or more in a parent’s income.
-If a parent, for example, gets a new job or a raise with a significant increase in salary, the custodial parent does not have to wait until the three year mark to ask for a modification.
+If a parent, for example, gets a new job or a raise with a significant increase in salary, the custodial parent does not have to wait until the three-year mark to ask for a modification.

-Alternatively, especially this year with Covid, where so many people have lost their jobs or a significant portion of their income, they do not have to struggle until that three year window to ask for a modification to child support payments.
+Alternatively, especially this year with Covid, where so many people have lost their jobs or a significant portion of their income, they do not have to struggle until that three-year window to ask for a modification to child support payments.